rikodot/kardi_notes_app/README.md

 ## TODO
+- [ ] new note with title and no content -> save & go back -> refresh notes -> false positive changes found
+- [ ] closable alert cant be closed by clicking horizontally next to it (diagonally or vertically works)
 - [ ] site css & js fix - a lot of useless properties, messy code, slideshow can only be once on site, problem if height too low etc etc
 - [ ] dragdown to refresh and dragup to navigate -> false positive when moving note with new system
 - [ ] dragdown to refresh and dragup to navigate -> probably false positive when scrolling up and down on phone (not tested)